 14. Set the red dial on the pressure gauge to the expansion tank's precharge pressure.
-This should be the lowest pressure that the system ever reaches in the coldest day of operation.
+This should be the lowest pressure that the system ever reaches in normal operation.

-15. Let the solar heating system rest overnight and vent again in the morning, via the manual air vent valves, before solar radiation warms the collectors.
+15. Let the solar heating system rest overnight and vent again in the morning, via the air vent valve, before solar radiation warms the collectors.
+Close the air vent valve again.

-16. Turn check valves in the pumping station to their normal position to allow one-way flow.
+16. Turn check valves in the pumping station to their normal 90° position to allow one-way flow.

-17. Make sure the controller and pumping station are energized and that the proper settings for the controller have been entered.
-18. Cover both fill & drain valves with the caps supplied and tool tighten (not hand removable).
+17. Make sure the controller and pumping station are energized and that the proper settings for the controller have been entered.18.
+Cover both fill & drain valves with the caps supplied.